 This shed is designed to be budget friendly.

 We designed this shed with money saving in mind.
 Even the dimensions are designed to make the most efficient use of lumber.
-Here are some of the ways you’ll save with our shed design.
+Here are some of the ways you’ll save with our wood shed plans.

-Siding panels made from oriented strand board cost far less than solid wood or plywood panels, and come preprimed, saving you money and labor.
+OSB siding Siding panels made from oriented strand board cost far less than solid wood or plywood panels, and come preprimed, saving you money and labor.
 Since the panels are also structural, you don’t need an additional layer of sheathing under the siding.
 You’ll save about $500 over the cost of cedar plywood siding.
+It’s the perfect material for constructing inexpensive storage sheds.

-Materials for this door cost about $140.
+Cost-cutting custom door Materials for this door cost about $140.
 A similar style prehung exterior door can easily cost more than $1,000.
 Of course, this door isn’t as weather-tight as a prehung door, and it wouldn’t work on your house, but it’s perfect for a shed.
-You get the look of an expensive custom wood door without the cost.
+You get the look of an expensive custom wood door without the cost, it’s one of those awesome shed ideas that look great.

-Keep reading to learn how to build a shed.
+Keep reading to learn how to build a shed with window.

+This shed, one of our most popular outdoor storage sheds ever, features some unique details that make it look more expensive than it really was to build.
 Arch-top windows and a custom door give this shed a high-quality look that belies its low cost and simple construction.
 The panelized construction technique means you could build the parts in your garage on a rainy weekend and then haul them to the site for assembly.
 Modest finishes like OSB siding and composite trim and fiberglass shingles help keep the materials cost low.
-And you’ll save hundreds of dollars by providing your own labor to build the door and windows.
+And you’ll save hundreds of dollars by providing your own labor to build the door and windows for some cheap outdoor storage.
 The modular construction and wood platform foundation mean you can construct this shed almost anywhere, even on remote or sloping sites.
 In this article, we’ll show you the basics of how to build the shed and install the windows and doors.

 We found all the materials to build this shed at our local home center.
 Most of the construction is straightforward and requires only standard carpentry tools and a circular saw.
 For how to build the shed windows and door, you’ll also need a table saw, power miter saw and router.
 We used a Kreg pocket hole jig and pocket hole screws to assemble the door and windows.
+Another really great thing about small storage sheds such as this on, it don’t take as long to build!
 With a helper or two, you could have the platform and shell built in two or three days.
 Then expect to spend four or five more days completing the siding, trim, doors, windows and roofing.

 A few weeks before you start, check with your local building department to see whether a permit is required and to find out how close to the lot lines you can build.
 Then call 811 for instructions on how to locate buried utility lines.
 The first step is to set a pair of treated 6x6s on gravel beds as a foundation for the shed platform.